Confessions of a Domestic Goddess

 I refuse to call myself a plain and boring housewife; so you might as well just call me a domestic goddess.
 Being married and moving to a new home was challenging for me.
-I had to adjust to a new environment and a totally different set up.
+I had to adjust to a new environment and a totally different setup.

 Back when I was in California, I worked as a Physical Therapist.
-When I moved in Florida, I learned about the policies regarding the practice of Physical Therapy here; and that I needed to take a different state licensure examination to qualify for the job.
+When I moved to Florida, I learned about the policies regarding the practice of Physical Therapy here; and that I needed to take a different state licensure examination to qualify for the job.

 Battle of Wits and Decisions

 While getting used to here in Fort Lauderdale and getting acquainted with my new lifestyle, I decided to work from home as a part-time virtual assistant for a medical transcription company.
 However, it wasn’t enough to keep me busy since I was only required to work for four hours per day or 20 hours per week.

 With so much time in my hands, it became a battle of wits and decisions for me.
 My mind and body weren’t engineered for domestic housework and I wanted a career, but my options are so limited.
 So I started to explore other interests to make my life somewhat fun and interesting given the situation.

 Disclaimer: I’m not trying to validate my actions and behavior as a seemingly bored and immature wife.
 I just wanted to provide you a full picture of my circumstances.